How to Train Your Dog to Poop in the Snow · Kinship

 Why do dogs hate pooping in the snow?

-If your dog refuses to poop in snow (or pee), it’s natural to feel frustrated and annoyed.
-You’re frustrated because you are spending a lot of time outside trying to get your dog to poop when you could be inside with hot cocoa, happily enjoying the winter wonderland from the coziness of your favorite chair.
-You’re annoyed because cleaning up poop and pee when your dog has been properly housetrained for years is annoying (and maddening and gross, and unfair, and, well you get the idea.)
+If your dog refuses to poop or pee in the snow, it’s normal to feel annoyed and frustrated.
+It’s annoying to spend tons of time outside trying to get your pup to do their business when you could be indoors with hot chocolate, watching the snowfall from the coziness of your couch.
+It’s frustrating to clean up poop and pee inside when your dog has been housetrained for years.

-Everybody has a perfect right to feel how they feel, but I must put in a word for our dogs here and suggest that another worthwhile way to feel is sympathetic.
-When a dog doesn’t want to poop in the snow, it’s not because they are being difficult.
+Everyone has a right to feel how they feel, but I must put in a word for our dogs here and suggest that another worthwhile way to feel is sympathetic.
+When a dog doesn’t want to poop in the snow, it’s not because they’re intentionally being difficult.
 This situation is a classic example of a dog who is having a hard time rather than a dog who is giving you a hard time.
-They are most likely confused or uncomfortable, and they need our help.
+They are most likely uncomfortable or confused, and they need our help.

-Puppies are used to whatever surface they were trained on — grass, leaves, concrete, or pee pads — and will likely prefer that for the rest of their life.
-When dogs encounter snow for the first time, they often just don’t know that it is OK to pee or poop on it.
+Puppies are used to relieving themselves on whatever surface they were trained on — grass, concrete, leaves, or pee pads — and will likely prefer that texture for the rest of their life.
+When dogs encounter snow for the first time, they often just don’t know that it is okay to poop or pee on it.
 So, while raising a puppy in the dead of winter has its challenges (read: miseries), those who learn their housetraining skills at this time are less likely to balk at the snow each season.
-Clearly a lot of dogs make sense of snow either right away or eventually.
+Clearly, a lot of dogs make sense of snow either right away or eventually.
 Otherwise, yellow snow would not be a thing.

 Sensory discomfort in the snow

 The issue of discomfort is a little more obvious — it’s cold!
-There’s the cold winter air itself and the cold snow which doesn’t feel good on their paws (or on their legs or bellies or…well, anywhere).
+There’s the freezing winter air itself, plus the ice-y snow which doesn’t feel good on their paws.
 If your dog is unfamiliar with snow, it’s not a fun feeling.
-Dogs who get cold easily (the ones who shiver when it drops below 70 are just like me!) aren’t always fans of the cold under any circumstances, but can barely keep their heads above all the fluffy white stuff after a blizzard.
+Small dogs who get chilly easily aren’t always fans of the cold under any circumstances, and can barely keep their heads above all the fluffy white stuff after a blizzard.
 It’s understandable that they would be particularly resistant to head out at all — and unable to relax enough to do their business once they do.

 And if their fur traps snowballs on their feet, legs, and belly, they have every reason to object when we expect them to endure that.
 Individual dogs vary in their ability to handle cold, but generally speaking, small and slender ones with short fur suffer the most.